csswizardry/csswizardry.github.com/about.md

   <li class="c-nav-secondary__item"><a href="#section:interviews" class="c-nav-secondary__link">Interviews</a></li>
 </ul>

-With over a decade of professional experience, and eight years working as an independent consultant, I have been trusted by the likes of the <b>United Nations</b>, <b>Google</b>, the <b>BBC</b>, <b>General Electric</b>, and [many more](/#section:clients).
+With over 15 years of professional experience, and a decade working as an independent consultant, I have been trusted by the likes of the <b>United Nations</b>, <b>Google</b>, the <b>BBC</b>, <b>General Electric</b>, and [many more](/#section:clients).
 Through combinations of workshops, training, audits, development, and consultancy, I have helped my clients to build and scale